spo0ds/Journey-to-become-a-Blockchain-Engineer/Day08/Day08.md

 **Http/Rpc provider**

-To connect the contract to blockchain we choose http provider.If we look at ganache instance, we've rpc server which has the url HTTP://127.0.0.1:7545.This is the url that we're going to use to connect to this blockchain.In remix we're actually using our metamasks directly to connect to the blockchain.However we wanna connect directly to our simulated blockchain.
+To connect the contract to blockchain we choose http provider.If we look at ganache instance, we've rpc server which has the url HTTP://127.0.0.1:7545.
+This is the url that we're going to use to connect to this blockchain.In remix we're actually using our metamasks directly to connect to the blockchain.However we wanna connect directly to our simulated blockchain.

 **Connecting to Ganache(RPC server,Documentation,Chain ID,address,Privatekey)**